What is a Solar Panel?

 - Off-grid power solutions

 Solar electricity is essential in remote locations with limited access to conventional power sources.
-They offer a dependable and sustainable supply of electricity for use in residences, educational institutions, hospitals, and other critical buildings. - Solar street lighting
+They offer a dependable and sustainable supply of electricity for use in residences, educational institutions, hospitals, and other critical buildings. - On-grid power solutions

 LED streetlights are powered by solar panels that are incorporated into street lighting systems.
 In both urban and rural regions, this strategy improves energy efficiency and lessens the need for grid-based electricity for street lighting.